supunlakmal/thismypc/README.md

 ## What (This my pc) ?

-The concept behind thismypc app was transferred your computer folder and file information trough nodeJS server to web end as a json data.
+The concept behind thismypc app was transferred your computer folder and file information through nodeJS server to web end as a json data.

 ## Why (This my pc) ?

-- The app's responsive web interface helps you to browse file in any resolution device
+- The app's responsive web interface helps you to browse file in any resolution device.
-- You can use sours code for your own projects.
+- You can use source code for your own projects.
 - It works well in low bandwidth environments.

 ## How to (Wiki) ?

-All usage instruction and information update on [Github Wiki](https://github.com/supunlakmal/thismypc/wiki)
+All usage instruction and information update on [Github Wiki](https://github.com/supunlakmal/thismypc/wiki).

 ## Developing